BlueBrain/MorphIO/doc/python/python_tutorial.rst

 .. code:: python

-    # The soma object provides the cenroid, radius and profile points if any.
+    # The soma object provides the centroid, radius and profile points if any.
     soma = morphology.soma()
     print(soma.centroid())
     print(soma.mean_radius())